getfem/getfem/doc/sphinx/source/userdoc/model.rst

 hand side is filled for a term declared to be a matrix term, it is IGNORED.

 The variable names and the data names are given in two separate arrays because the dependence of the brick is not the same in both cases.
-A linear term have to be recomputed if the value of a data is changed but not if the value of a variable is changed.
+A linear term has to be recomputed if the value of a data is changed but not if the value of a variable is changed.